AfrikaBurn/TMI/people/docs/OVERVIEW.md

-# MiniMi - Minimal Microservices - Overview
+# MiniMi - Overview

 ## Introduction

->MiniMi is designed to spin up microservices quickly and easily by using minimal [configuration](./CONFIGURATION.md) and intuitive structural convention to enable simple phased processing of requests and pluggable state management.

-These conventions include:
+MiniMi uses minimal [configuration](./CONFIGURATION.md) and these simple conventions to define microservices:

 * A set of [URL endpoints](#url-endpoints) defined by the folder structure of the endpoint folder.